 Play and Exercise

-Recreational activities ranging from trail runs to fitness classes and group hikes are offered for every age and fitness level.
+Recreational activities ranging from trail races to fitness classes and group hikes are offered for every age and fitness level.
 Golf, archery, baseball, hiking, tennis, soccer, birding and enchanting carousel rides are also available in the Greenbelt.
 Volunteer opportunities – outdoors as well as indoors – abound for people of all ages

 New York City Parkland

-Most of the Greenbelt is New York City park land featuring natural areas as well as traditional parks.
+Most of the Greenbelt is New York City parkland featuring natural areas as well as traditional parks.
 LaTourette, Willowbrook and High Rock feature different environments and activities.
-Several privately-owned parcels of land, such as Pouch Camp, Richmond Country Country Club golf course and Moravian Cemetery, are within Greenbelt boundaries.
-Other parcels, such as Seaview Hospital and Home are designated City properties, yet not park land.
+Several privately-owned parcels of land, such as Pouch Boy Scout Camp, Richmond Country Country Club golf course and Moravian Cemetery, are within Greenbelt boundaries.
+Other parcels, such as Seaview Hospital and Home are designated City properties, yet not parkland.

 The Greenbelt is home to the Greenbelt Nature and Recreation Centers.
 These state-of-the art public facilities serve visitors in myriad ways while showcasing Greenbelt scenery and fostering environmental education, park stewardship and a healthy lifestyle.

 The Greenbelt Environmental Education Department hosts programs for school and scout groups, senior citizens, families and the general public.
 Summer camp and mini-camp sessions are a warm weather tradition for legions of local children.
 New programs have been added to serve the home school community.

-“Into the Outdoors,” programs, workshops and special events, sponsored, in part, by Con Edison, take place throughout the year at the Center and along the trail system.
+“Into the Outdoors,” programs, workshops and special events, sponsored, in part, by Con Edison, take place throughout the year at the Nature Center and in our great outdoors

 Explore our website, calendar of events, trail map to acquaint yourself with the Greenbelt as you plan your visit.
 We look forward to seeing you soon and often in Staten Island’s “great outdoors!”

 Partnering with New York City Parks

-The Greenbelt Conservancy works in partnership with the New York City Department of Parks and Recreation to support, promote and protect the Greenbelt.
+The Greenbelt Conservancy works in partnership with the NYC Parks to support, promote and protect the Greenbelt.

 Greenbelt Conservancy: A Not-for-Profit Partner

-The Greenbelt Conservancy is a 501 (c)(3) not-for profit overseen by the Greenbelt Conservancy Board of Directors, executive director and a professional staff.
+The Greenbelt Conservancy is a 501 (c)(3) not-for profit organization overseen by the Greenbelt Conservancy Board of Directors, executive director and a professional staff.